felipeucelli/JavaTube/README.md

 ## Features
 * Support for downloading the full playlist
 * Support for progressive and adaptive streams
-* Interaction with channels (videos, YouTube Shorts and lives)
+* Interaction with channels (Videos, YouTube Shorts, lives and Playlists)
 * onProgress callback register
 * Keyword search support
 * Ability to get video details (Title, Description, Publish Date, Length, Thumbnail Url, Views, Author and Keywords)
 * Subtitle generator for .srt format
 * Support downloading yt_otf streams

-# Contribution
+## Contribution
 Currently this project is maintained by only one person.
 Feel free to create issues with questions, bug reports or improvement ideas.

 ## Using JavaTube